-Tru-Heart Labradors is a small, well-established hobby breeder located in northeast Florida that proudly produces the finest chocolate, yellow, and black Labrador Retriever puppies available in Florida today.
-Our puppies are sold on a limited-registration basis (full registration may be granted on a case-by-case basis for an additional fee), and we take pride in the fastidious, loving, and stimulating environment in which our puppies are raised.
+Tru-Heart Labradors is a small, well-established hobby breeder located in northeast Florida that proudly produces the finest chocolate, yellow, and black Lab puppies available in Florida today.
+Our puppies are sold on a limited-registration basis (full registration may be granted to female puppies on a case-by-case basis for an additional fee), and we take pride in the fastidious, loving, and stimulating environment in which they are raised.
+We do not sell puppies through e-mail.
+We must talk to you and review your application before we will accept a deposit for one of our special puppies.

 Our Breeding Philosophy -